 The Maryland Department of the Environment (the Department) has published a final General Composting Facility Permit (GCFP) as provided under Environment Article, §9-1725, Annotated Code of Maryland, and Code of Maryland Regulations (COMAR) 26.04.11.11.

-The comment period on the draft GCFP ended on February 1, 2016.
-The Department has completed the review of submitted comments and a response to these comments is available in the Response to Comments on Draft General Composting Facility Permit March 28, 2016 summary.
+The Department's review of submitted comments and a response to these comments are available in the Response to Comments on Draft General Composting Facility Permit March 28, 2016 summary.

 On June 12, 2015, a Notice of Final Action was published adopting new composting facility regulations effective July 1, 2015.
 The Final Action adopted the regulations as proposed in December 2014, with several minor nonsubstantive changes.
 The changes are listed in the Notice of Final Action.